 Where to start?
 Below are five tips to provide some guidance and inspiration on your journey.

-Tip #1 – Align Business Goals with VRM Plan
+Tip #1: Align Business Goals With The VRM Program (Plan)

-At the minimum, create a vendor risk management playbook which lays out the high-level guidance.
-This will be a handy resource as you continue to build and mature the program.
+At the minimum, create a vendor risk management playbook that lays out high-level guidance.
+This will be a handy resource as you build and mature the program.

 Key aspects to include in the playbook:

 - Purpose: Identify your goals for the VRM program (the “why”);

 - Roles and Responsibilities: Identify key stakeholders and their specific responsibilities (the “who”);

 - Risk Categories: Identify key vendor risks to your organization (the “what”);

 - Vendor Lifecycle: Identify relevant stages of the vendor lifecycle to consider.
 The phases may include: procurement, continuous monitoring, and offboarding (the “when”);

 - Vendor Management Activities: Identify the activities to be performed during the varying stages of the lifecycle (the “how”).